 I read somewhere that a jeweler once said, “If I lose the diamonds, the insurance company will pay for them.
 But if I lose my customers, I’m out of business.”

 Something to always keep in the front of your mind is: A business only has two functions: to serve its customers better than anyone else and to make a profit.
 If your business fails in either function for any length of time, it will fail.
+Customers are your business!
 This is true in boom times and in depressed times.

 Why do customers leave or buy once and never again?